Window Cleaning is More Than Aesthetics

 How It Looks Really Does Matter, Too

-Taking good care of the windows in a commercial building so they don’t have to be replaced is very important, but owners who are concerned about the aesthetics aren’t wrong to feel that way, either.
+Taking good care of the windows in a commercial building, so they don’t have to be replaced, is very important, but owners who are concerned about the aesthetics aren’t wrong to feel that way either.
 Curb appeal is a well-known concept, and it’s not just for residential properties.
-When people see a building and it doesn’t look clean, they can be less likely to go into that business.
-As one might guess, attracting tenants or patrons is a big part of the equation for making money.
+When people see a building, and it doesn’t look clean, they can be less likely to go into that business.
+As one might guess, attracting tenants or patrons is an essential part of the equation for making money.

-Something as simple as good window maintenance and cleaning can help them avoid turning away image-conscious individuals, and bring more people in the doors.
+Something as simple as proper window maintenance and cleaning can help them avoid turning away image-conscious individuals and bring more people in the doors.
 Whether the building owner is working from the property or trying to keep tenants in it, a clean building that’s well kept is going to attract more people.
-The right cleaners and the right workers will also help, but in the end the real value is in the owner’s understanding that the windows must be cleaned as part of routine maintenance.
+The right cleaners and the right workers will also help, but in the end, the real value is in the owner’s understanding that the windows must be cleaned as part of routine maintenance.

 Justin Havre is a Calgary native and owner of Justin Havre & Associates.
 He believes that buildings of all kinds should be treated with care and attention to detail in order to fulfill their potential as either an investment or primary residence.